ZeroniaServer/RocketRidersWiki/behind_the_scenes/gamemode_datapacks.md

 As for uninstallation, take a look at `rr_normal:uninstall`:
 ```
 tag @e[type=armor_stand,tag=Selection,tag=normalLast,limit=1] add needsForceClear
+execute as @e[type=armor_stand,tag=Selection,tag=normalLast,limit=1] run function rr_normal:arenaclear/areaclear
 tag @e[type=armor_stand,tag=Selection,tag=normalLast,limit=1] remove normalLast
-function rr_normal:disable
 execute if entity @e[type=armor_stand,tag=rr_normal,limit=1] run kill @e[type=armor_stand,tag=rr_normal,limit=1]
 scoreboard players reset * gamemodeID
 execute unless entity @e[type=armor_stand,tag=rr_normal,limit=1] run tellraw @s {"text":"Normal Mode uninstalled.","color":"red","bold":true}
 execute unless entity @e[type=armor_stand,tag=rr_normal,limit=1] run tellraw @s {"text":"Click here to disable the Normal Mode datapack (recommended).","color":"red","underline":true,"clickEvent":{"action":"run_command","value":"/datapack disable \"file/rr_normal\""}}
 execute unless entity @e[type=marker,tag=PlacerClear] run function game:forcestop
+schedule function rr_normal:disable 1t append
 scoreboard players add @e[type=armor_stand,tag=Selection,limit=1] refreshsigns 1
 ```

 In essence, this function:
 - instructs the game to forcibly clear the arena the next time settings are confirmed if this gamemode was the last one played.
-- disables this gamemode.
+- runs this gamemode's `areaclear` function if it was the last one played.
+- makes the game forget this gamemode was the last one played.
 - kills this gamemode armor stand.
 - refreshes the IDs of every other gamemode armor stand so that there is no gap in IDs.
+- removes any other scoreboards/bossbars/entities/etc. the gamemode may use (not applicable here).
 - announces successful uninstallation and prompts the player to disable the datapack.
 - forcibly stops the game to ensure nothing breaks as a result of gamemode uninstallation.
+- disables this gamemode after 1 tick of delay to ensure the game is properly ended.
 - refreshes all the signs in the **[Modification Room](https://zeroniaserver.github.io/RocketRidersWiki/modification_room)** now that this gamemode is no longer installed.

 Generally speaking, you should never have to run this kind of function (and especially *never* run it for **Normal Mode**!) unless something goes absolutely horribly wrong.
-It is very ill-advised to run it while the gamemode is enabled and in active play, as the arena will need to be forcibly cleared (which does not include anything special this gamemode may have left in the arena).
-Do so at your own risk.
+You can run it at any point in the game and expect it to cleanly uninstall the gamemode and all of its assets.

 ---
 ### `game` Folder